RaymondOnn/Dendron/notes/tools.transform.spark.opt.bucketing.md

 ### Bucketing Considerations

 - Bucketing need to be considered similarly to partitioning which is another way how to organize data in the file system.
-- Let’s now see some issues that the data engineer usually has to face.

 #### Controlling the number of created files